Everyone can feel that something in the world is colder than it should be.

 Those who loved darkness rather than light receive at the end what they would not release in time.

-A will that can genuinely choose is a will whose choices genuinely matter.
-If a creature can turn toward the fire, then refusing the fire is not trivial.
 The source offered warmth, paid the cost of the road, kept the window open for the length of a life.
 To face all of that and refuse is not an accident.
 It is a posture held against the weight of mercy.
 Judgment is not arbitrary punishment added after the fact.
-It is the moral weight of the refusal itself, carried to its conclusion.
-The ruin matches the choice.
+It is the moral weight of that refusal carried to its conclusion.
+The God who bore the cost of offering another way does not pretend it did not happen.

 The Homecoming